mikaelacaron/Basic-Car-Maintenance/.github/pull_request_template.md

 * Anything else that should be noted about how you implemented this feature?

 # Screenshot
 * Add a screenshot of your new feature!
 OR show a screen recording of it in action.
-(On the simulator press Cmd + R to record, and the top button at the top when done). **This video should be longer than 30 seconds.**
+(On the simulator press Cmd + R to record, and the stop button when done). **This video should be no longer than 30 seconds.**